 Some retailers or customs personnel may expect to see the latest standard reference, but this is not a legal requirement.

-To learn more about new harmonized EN standards under the Toy Safety Directive 2009/48/EC watch our complimentary WEBINAR or contact us for receiving more information about how UL can support your business.
+Contact us for receiving more information about how UL can support your business.

 Elisa Gavazza, UL Global Toy Principal, supports UL in the toy technical area with an experience of more than 15 years in this industry.
 She is participating in many international working groups (ISO TC 181, CEN TC 52, ASTM F15.22, European Notified Body co-ordination group) anticipating the needs of toy manufacturers and retailers.
 She has a wide knowledge of legislation and regulatory requirements applicable to toys at worldwide level dealing with both manufacturers and enforcement authorities.
 She gained a great experience as training provider, acting as speaker in private and public training sessions.